RosettaCommons/documentation/scripting_documentation/RosettaScripts/TaskOperations/DesignRestrictionsOperation.md

 # DesignRestrictions
 *Back to [[TaskOperations|TaskOperations-RosettaScripts]] page.*

 Concise way to combine residue selectors and residue-level task operations.
 The Action subtags allow you to specify several modifications to a packer task simultaneously.
 Using the 'selector_logic' attribute, you can combine as many previously-defined ResidueSelectors as you would like using AND, OR, ! (not), and parentheses or you can choose a particular, previously defined ResidueSelector using the 'residue_selector' attribute.
 One of the two must be provided.
-Then you may specify the set of canonical amino acids you'd like to restrict the indicated set of residues using the 'aas' attribute and/or by listing a set of previously-declared ResidueLevelTaskOperations.
+Then you may specify the set of canonical amino acids you'd like to restrict the indicated set of residues using the 'aas' attribute and/or by listing a set of previously-declared [[ResidueLevelTaskOperations|RosettaScripts#rosettascript-sections_residue_level_task_operations]].

 ```xml
 <DesignRestrictions name="(&string;)" >